emnify/product-docs/docs/portal/organization/subscription.md

 :::info
 Your new package is charged immediately in the next billing cycle.
-You'll be charged the total package price regardless of when you upgrade, as emnify doesn't offer partials.
+You'll be charged the total package price regardless of when you upgrade, as emnify doesn't prorate.
 :::

 ## Cancel your package